-Having SAP certification can greatly improve your job prospects in several areas of business.
-Whereas having first-hand experience of SAP is a huge benefit, having the qualifications to back up your experience is a real advantage.
-This is our guide to How to Get SAP Certification where we’ll also dispel some of the myths surrounding SAP certification.
+Having SAP certification can greatly improve your job prospects in several business areas.
+Whereas having first-hand experience with SAP is a huge benefit, having the qualifications to back up your experience is a real advantage.
+This is our guide to How to Get SAP Certification, where we’ll also dispel some of the myths surrounding SAP certification.

 What SAP certifications are available?

 Once you know which area you’re interested in working in, the next step is to look at the specific certifications on offer within that area.
-You can find out more about all the SAP certifications on offer from the SAP website.
+You can learn more about all the SAP certifications from the SAP website.
 Whichever certification you choose, there are no entry barriers to sit an SAP exam, so you don’t need any previous skills, training or experience to become certified.
 And once you have your certification, you don’t need to renew it in the future.
-However, that’s not to say that getting SAP certified is easy, you’ll still need to put in the effort and study for the exam.
+However, that’s not to say that getting SAP certified is easy.
+You’ll still need to put in the effort and study for the exam.

 What SAP levels should you aim for?